A KL-regularization Framework for Learning to Plan with Adaptive Priors: Discussion and Conclusion

 Also, information obtained during planning is not fully exploited.
 Many trajectories are simulated during planning that, although used for computing an action sequence, are not leveraged for learning the action value function, thus being computationally inefficient.
 Additionally, such trajectories are constrained to short horizons.
 The model loses accuracy at long horizons, which reduces the accuracy of the estimated scores for each sampled trajectory as well.

 Finally, we assume both learned sampling policy and policy prior to be Gaussian distributions.
-This approximation is very restrictive since the Planning policy, which consists of a Gaussian prior reweighted by an exponential distribution of the trajectory costs, is not necessarily Gaussian.
+This approximation is restrictive since the Planning policy, which consists of a Gaussian prior reweighted by an exponential distribution of the trajectory costs, is not necessarily Gaussian.

 \textbf{Conclusion.} This paper introduced {\it Policy Optimization -- Model Predictive Control} (PO-MPC), a family of model-based reinforcement learning methods for continuous action spaces.
 In particular, PO-MPC extends MPPI-based RL by finding a common formulation that includes previously published approaches in the state-of-the-art, and exploits previously unexplored design choices.
-Our experiments show that PO-MPC leveraging these choices often learn faster and more stably than the other baselines, serving as a new state-of-the-art for model-based RL in continuous action spaces.
-Future work could focus on \textbf{1)} extending the distribution of the policies used to more expressive classes than Gaussian, \textbf{2)} automatically tuning the trade-off between Return maximization and KL minimization, and \textbf{3)} increasing the computational efficiency by leveraging the simulated transition data generated during planning for action value learning.
+Our experiments show that PO-MPC leveraging these choices often learns faster and more stably than the other baselines, serving as a new state-of-the-art for model-based RL in continuous control.
+Future work could focus on \textbf{1)} extending the distribution of the policies used to more expressive classes than Gaussian, \textbf{2)} automatically tuning the trade-off between Return maximization and KL minimization, and \textbf{3)} increasing efficiency by leveraging simulated data during planning.